Ed1123/100-days-of-code/r2-log.md

 Also recheck my git knowledge by trying to work locally.
 I don’t remember some details that I’ll work with tomorrow.

 **Thoughts:** A better day.
 It was very productive.
 Feeling good. :)

+### Day 21: May 15, 2020 (Coding hash_chains.py)

+**Today's Progress**: The code for hash_chains works but I need to test it before submitting it.
+Today I also finished my local copy of my Github repository.
+I needed to review some terms I'd forgotten.

+**Thoughts:** Not that productive as yesterday, but still feeling good and with energy. :)